Khorol Airfield

+The 169th Guards Maritime Missile Aviation Regiment moved from Khorol in 1982 to Cam Ranh Bay, Vietnam.
+It had been flying Tupolev Tu-16 (ASCC "Badger") since 1957, and was reported by photographic reconnaissance in 1971 It had as many as 71 aircraft in 1964.

 The other major heavy bomber base in Primorskiy Krai is Vozdvizhenka air base, 39 mi (62 km) to the southwest.
 It targets the United States and has nuclear storage facilities, while Khorol's interest is primarily Pacific naval activity and has no nuclear storage.